 How do your experiences help you mentor or coach others?

 You have to be willing to get uncomfortable.
 You have to be willing to not be the smartest person in the room.
 You have to be willing to learn something new and ask for help.
-And when someone asks you a question, you have to be willing to answer, ‘I don't know,’ and then work to figure it out.
+And when someone asks you a question, you have to be willing to answer honestly, ‘I don't know,’ and then work to figure it out.

 In your own words, how would you describe what you do at the UIA?

-I see myself as a leader, a coach, a facilitator, and a problem solver.
+I see myself as a leader, a coach, a reformer, and a problem solver.
 And all these are in the context of a team.
-I also see myself as a partner—to my staff and to the overall department leadership and the Governor’s administration.
+I also see myself as a partner—to my staff, to the Labor and Economic Opportunity (LEO) leadership and the Governor’s administration.

 When you came into this role, the organization was overworked and in crisis due to the pandemic.
 What did you know you needed in order to lead effectively?

 There were claims that needed to be paid and cases that needed to be looked at.
 Staff was feeling weary and even a little beaten up.
-There’d been a lot of turnover with leadership and it felt like everybody needed something.
+There had been a lot of turnover with leadership and it felt like everybody needed something.

 How do you help others get a sense of who you are as a leader and build that trust?

 I always have 1:1s with my staff and use them as an opportunity to develop better relationships with my team, stay on top of work and current trends, and issue-spot.
-As important as it is for me to understand the workings of the organization, I believe it’s equally important for me to understand the people that I'm working with.
+As important as it is for me to understand the workings of the organization, I believe it’s equally important for me to understand the people that I am working with.
 And for them to get to know me too.

 Who are they?
 What’s their life like?
 What do they value?
 What makes them tick?
-They’re not just your colleague—they have a whole life outside of work and experiences you might not know about.
+They’re not just your colleague—they have a whole life outside of work.
 You work with the whole person.
-I think you have to really appreciate and make space for that.
-In doing so, you build a little bit of community.
-A little bit of understanding of what's going on in each other's worlds.
-Then, when it comes to working together, I think we're able to be more gracious with one another.
-We get a sense of where people's strengths and weaknesses are, and it allows us to show up in ways that support each other.
+As leaders we have to appreciate and make space for that.
+In doing so, you build community.

 How do you hope to see the unemployment insurance system in Michigan evolve?

 First, I want to see us get out of this crisis cycle.
-Even now that unemployment has dropped and the number of claims being filed with us is down, we’re still very much dealing with the significant impact from the pandemic.
+Even as unemployment has dropped and the number of claims being filed with us is down, we’re still very much dealing with the significant impact from the pandemic.

 You make decisions differently when you’re in crisis mode.
 I want to ease us out of that and into a more focused decision-making process.
-Yes, we want to be able to make decisions expediently, but we also want to make sure they're informed and thoughtful.
-We want to make sure we’re considering the long-term implications.
-That’s the first evolution we need to make.
+Yes, we want to be able to make decisions expediently, but we also need to make sure they're informed and thoughtful.
+We need to be able to consider long-term implications.
+That’s the evolution we’re undergoing now.

 If you could give one piece of advice to give to other leaders out there, what would you leave them with?

 Make sure that you leave plenty of space for grace for both yourself and your team.
-You’re not going to be able to do it all and everybody will want something from you.
-You have to be able to set reasonable expectations about what you can deliver as a leader, and build a supportive work environment for your team.
+You’re not going to be able to do it all in one day.
+You have to be able to set a plan, set reasonable expectations about what you can deliver as a leader, and build a supportive work environment for your team.
 If you do that and stay focused on your commitment to change, you can take on tough projects with confidence.
 And while the tough projects can be daunting, they’re the ones worth taking on.

 - Photo: Nick Assendelft